 Provided below is a summary of total volume traded and/or cleared and open interest on the Company's three significant components of trading and clearing operations: (i) NYMEX Division; (ii) COMEX Division; and (iii) NYMEX ClearPort® Clearing.
 NYMEX Division and COMEX Division information presented excludes contracts cleared through NYMEX ClearPort® Clearing.
 Trading and clearing volumes discussed in this management's discussion and analysis are expressed as "round-turns," which are matched buys and sells of the underlying contracts.
 Trading and clearing volumes include futures settlement and options exercise transactions for which transaction fees are assessed.
 Prior to the filing of this Annual Report on Form 10-K, the Company reported its NYMEX Division volume of its four benchmark energy contracts separately.
 These benchmark energy contracts are: (i) light sweet crude oil; (ii) Henry Hub natural gas; (iii) NY heating oil; and (iv) NY harbor unleaded gasoline.
 All other crude oil, natural gas, heating oil or gasoline contracts, that were not the benchmark energy contracts, were reported in the NYMEX Division volumes as part of "other."
 For 2006, the Company has grouped all contracts by their underlying commodity.
 Accordingly, prior period volume information has been adjusted to reflect this new presentation for comparative purposes.
-Trading and clearing volumes also include cash settlement transactions for contracts cleared on NYMEX ClearPort® Clearing for which transaction fees are assessed.
-Prior to the filing of this Annual Report on Form 10-K, cash settlement transactions were listed as part of the NYMEX Division volumes labeled as "other."
-Since the cash settlement transactions are for NYMEX ClearPort® Clearing contracts, the prior period volume information has been adjusted to include such transactions in NYMEX ClearPort® Clearing for comparative purposes.
-Open interest represents the number of contracts at December 31, 2006 for which clearing members and their customers are obligated to the Company's clearinghouse and are required to make or take future delivery of the physical commodity (or in certain cases be settled by cash), or close out the position with an offsetting sale or purchase prior to contract expiration.
-Options open interest represents unexpired, unexercised option contracts.
+Trading and clearing volumes also include cash settlement transactions for contracts, the prior period volume information has been adjusted to the NYMEX Division volumes labeled as "other."
+Since the cash settlement transactions are for NYMEX ClearPort® Clearing for which transactions in NYMEX ClearPort® Clearing for comparative purposes.
+Open interest represents the number of contracts at December 31, 2006 for which clearing members and their customers are obligated to the Company's clearing members and their customers are obligated to the Company's clearing members and their customers are obligated to the Company's clearing bouse and are required to make or take future delivery